BoidCMS/boidcms.github.io/developer/actions.md

 # Actions
 The word `Actions` in BoidCMS represents both `Events` and `Filters`.

-BoidCMS has a lot of actions called within the core and the templates, And that makes it super extensible.
+BoidCMS has a lot of actions called within the core and the templates, And that makes it **super extensible**.
 Actions are used to extend and/or to implement something to the site, actions can be used in and by [Plugins](plugins/) or [Themes](themes/).